ntawil/DataCamp-Certification/README.md

 -[Limitations](#limitations)
 -[References](#references)
 ### Project Overview
 #### The setup for this project is simple.
 I am a Data Analyst at a fictional company "Pens and Printers" who primarily sells pens.
 My director assigned me a data analysis task based on a business goal to better understand our customers.
-By cleaning and analyzing customer data, my task was to create an actionable recommendation to the business stakeholders, for the ultimate goal of increasing profit.
+By cleaning and analyzing customer data, my task was to create an actionable recommendation to the business stakeholders, for the ultimate goal of increasing revenue.
 ### Data Source
 > 1 dataset containing sales data on pens sold in a given year.
 Most notably, the sales_method field from the dataset notes how a customer was reached by Pens and Printers: email, phone call, or both.
 ### Tools
-> I used Python with packages pandas and NumPy to manipulate the data, and seaborn to graph and analyze the results.
-DataCamp provided an online IDE for processing.
+> - Python with packages pandas and NumPy to manipulate the data
+> - Seaborn to graph and analyze the results
+> - DataCamp provided an online IDE for processing
 ### Data Cleaning
 > Initial cleaning techniques included finding null values, summarizing columns and understanding datatypes, and numeric outliers.
 For example:
 > - The years_as_customer field was meant to hold integer values representing the tenure of a given customer.
 The company was founded in 1984, so any customer older than 39 years (inclusive), is an anomoly and removed from the dataset.